What Are Allergies and What Are the Most Common Symptoms of an Allergic Reaction?

 Allergy symptoms occur when your immune system overreacts to an allergen—something usually harmless, such as plant pollen, dust mites, molds, insect stings, or food.
 Many different types of allergens or substances can trigger allergies.
 People with allergies may sneeze or will have an itchy or runny nose.
 The roof of the mouth can also feel itchy, and eyes can become red, watery, and swollen.

-Allergies are a widespread and bothersome condition; with the help of your primary care physicians, the trigger for the many different types of allergies can be investigated, and a treatment plan can be created.
-Your primary care Midtown physician should evaluate all allergy symptoms for an accurate diagnosis and treatment plan and exclude any serious condition.
+Allergies are a widespread and bothersome condition; with the help of your primary care physicians, we can investigate the trigger for the many different types of allergies and create a treatment plan.
+Your primary care Midtown physician should evaluate all allergy symptoms for an accurate diagnosis and treatment plan and exclude any severe condition.
 If it is an emergency, please call 911 or get immediate help as necessary.

 Types of Allergies